azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 2. Go through the [release notes](https://azsk.azurewebsites.net/ReleaseNotes/LatestReleaseNotes.html) for AzSK latest version.
 It typically lists the changes which may impact org policy users under section 'Org policy/external user updates'.

-3. If the release notes indicate that you need to perform any additional steps before upgrading the org policy version, then please perform those with the help of [org policy updates page](OrgPolicyUpdate.md).
-If there are no additional steps mentioned, then you can go ahead with step 4.
+3. If the release notes indicate that you need to perform any additional steps before upgrading the org policy version then perform those changes with the help of [org policy updates page](OrgPolicyUpdate.md).
+It is highly recommended that you do these changes to your local policy folder and test those before pushing to the policy server.
+Instructions at [downloading your existing org policies](Readme.md#downloading-and-examining-policy-folder) and [Working with ‘local’ mode (policy dev-test-debug)](Readme.md#working-with-local-mode-policy-dev-test-debug) would be useful to do so.
+If there are no additional steps mentioned, then you can go ahead with next step.

-4. Run UOP with AzSK version update flag
+5. Run UOP with AzSK version update flag

    ```PowerShell
    # For Basic Setup